Evin Agassi: Mid 2000s–2020s: Continued world tours and final years

-To this day, he gives concerts regularly in the United States, Europe and Australia.
-In 2010, he's travelled to Syria, and in 2016 he has visited Iraqi Kurdistan, to perform at the concerts and parties there.
-His recent album "The Circle Of Life", released in 2012, has been one of his most anticipated albums, after his 7-year hiatus.
-Agassi currently resides in Modesto, California.
-Other than singing, he can play the classical guitar and piano keyboard.
+Agassi had since raised hundreds of thousand of dollars for Assyrian churches and the welfare organizations aiding the Assyrian people.
+In 2010, he again travelled to Syria, and in 2016 he has visited Iraqi Kurdistan, to perform at the concerts and parties there.
+One of Agassi's last albums, "The Circle Of Life", released in 2012, was one of his most anticipated albums, after a seven-year hiatus.